-Aside from a few uncomfortable Before/After photos, photos taken at water parks, and maybe a handful taken in a tank top during a workout, virtually every picture you see of me on the internet I have capped sleeves and pants past my knees.
+Aside from a few uncomfortable Before/After photos, photos taken at water parks, and maybe a handful taken in a tank top during a workout, virtually every picture you see of me on the internet I have capped sleeves, high necklines, and pants, skirts or dresses past my knees.

-This is the Mormon version of modesty, at least the one I was brought up with: it is covering your stomach and cleavage when in a swimsuit, covering your cleavage and shoulders and stomach and thighs when in regular clothes, not wearing things skin tight or revealing (although, with all the mormons prancing around in yoga pants and leggings – myself included- you wouldn’t know that was a standard practice), not wearing things that express vulgarity or anything inappropriate (sorry, Italy, we can’t wear your ‘Sculpture of David’ shirts).
-Basically, this (pants are allowed, this is just an example of the coverage expected):
+This is the description of modesty in our ‘For the Strength of Youth’ pamphlet put out by my church, The Church of Jesus Christ of Latter-day Saints, and the one I was brought up with: it is covering your stomach and cleavage when in a swimsuit, covering your cleavage and shoulders and stomach and thighs when in regular clothes, not wearing things skin tight or revealing (although, with all of the church’s members prancing around in yoga pants and leggings – myself included- you wouldn’t know that was a standard practice), not wearing things that express vulgarity or anything inappropriate (sorry, Italy, we can’t wear your ‘Sculpture of David’ shirts).
+Basically, this is modest (pants are allowed, this is just an example of the coverage expected):

 You can have some style and be trendy, but it is generally accepted to be as covered as possible, and leaving some of your physical features to the imagination.